drumevp/chess-engine/README.md

 To install: `npm install @drumevp/chess-engine`

-This will automatically download the lastest evaluator nnue model weights file.
+This will automatically download the lastest evaluator nnue model weights file (110MB).

 # Local Usage